I'm a fly-by-night exotic dancer with more than four years of experience.

 So Far, So Good.
 What Can I Expect From the Job?

 - Money: As mentioned previously, most strip clubs do not pay dancers any base wage.
 As a stripper, you are considered an independent contractor, which means you also have to be responsible for filing your yearly income taxes accordingly.
-You will usually have to pay a "house fee" to the club each night you work, and that may range anywhere from $10-$200, depending on the club or shift.
+You will usually have to pay a "house fee" to the club each night you work, which may range anywhere from $10 to $200, depending on the club or shift.
 Typically, the higher the house fee, the greater the earning potential, but this is not always the case.
-Additionally, you will probably be required to tip your bouncers, DJ, manager, VIP host, etc. You can earn as little as zero dollars, or up to multiple thousands with the right customers.
-The money fluctuates constantly and may be stressful, but it's safe to say you can rely on $100-$700 per 6 hour shift after tips and fees.
+Additionally, you will probably be required to tip your bouncers, DJ, manager, VIP host, etc. You can earn as little as zero dollars or up to multiple thousands with the right customers.
+The money fluctuates constantly and may be stressful, but it's safe to say you can rely on $100-$700 per six-hour shift after tips and fees.

 Things You'll Need to Get Started

 - Adult entertainer license: This varies by area, so you'll have to do a bit of research on your own, but some areas require dancers to obtain a license before they start working.
 It will probably run you up to a couple of hundred dollars, but most clubs won't even talk to you until you've gotten licensed, and you can expect to make the money back within a reasonable amount of time.